LIFE IS HARD

-My personal resolve for 2018 has been to embrace the fact that life is hard, very hard.
+My resolve has been to embrace the fact that life is hard, very hard.

 Like the captain of the ship, I will not run from hardship, deny that it exists, or blame it on others.
 No, I will face my hardship by going into the storm, knowing that all things work together for good.
 To those that love God, to those that are called according to His purpose.

 My game plan is to imitate those who have gone before me.
 Men, women, even children who have lived courageously, lived fearlessly, embraced life with passion, and loved relentlessly.

 The book of James has played a major role in my foundation for winning the moment so that I can win the day.

 James admonishes and encourages us with these powerful words: